Christian-Me/node-red-contrib-ui-uplot-charts/README.md

 ### Scales

 Scales can be defined individually and used for data series and axes.
+Order of the scales only for visual convenience.

 |property | type | description
 |--------:|:-----|------------